terramate-io/terramate/docs/orchestration.md

-This is a double-edged sword because it allows you to move stacks around to better resemble the cloud infrastructure and the order of which things must be executed with zero code change but in counterpart beware that moving stacks just for cosmetic purposes can potentially change order and break stuff.
+This is a double-edged sword because it allows you to move stacks around to better resemble the cloud infrastructure and the order of which things must be executed with zero code change but in counterpart beware that moving stacks just for cosmetic purposes can potentially change the execution order and break things.

 ### Explicit Order Of Execution